parmentelat/r2lab-obsolete/website/status.md

 platform, our live map keeps users posted about the state of each node concerning technical infos, incidents and operational details:

-* A round O.S. icon informs that the node is turned on, running the referenced O.S. and reachable through ssh.
+* A round shape with a O.S. icon (fedora or ubuntu) informs that the node is turned on, running the referenced O.S. and reachable through ssh.
-* The node is turned off only when the node id is presented in the map.
+* If only a number appears, this node is turned off.
 * Smaller bullets indicate intermediate / temporary status
-  * a small gray bullet means the node is turned ON but does not answer to ping (usually this means the node is turning on or off)
+  * a small gray bullet means the node is turned ON but does not answer to ping (usually this means the node is being turned on or off)
-  * a slightly larger and green bullet means the node answers to ping but cannot be reached through ssh yet (usually this means an image is being burned).
+  * a slightly larger and green-ish bullet means the node answers to ping but cannot be reached through ssh yet (usually this means an image is being burned).
 * Finally, if a node is hidden behind a large red circle, it means it